PensionBee/ddd-workshop/README.md

 Next, let's make it really difficult to save invalid entities to the database or return invalid entities to client code...

 - In **contexts/posts/infra/repositories/postsRepository.ts**:
-  - In each of the mapper functions, call the `parsePost` function we defined in the previous lesson, ensuring all posts passing in and out of our repository are valid.
+  - In each of the mapper functions, call the `parsePost` function we defined in the previous section of the workshop, ensuring all posts passing in and out of our repository are valid.
 If you need to, feel free to reference **src/contexts/accounts/infra/repositories/accountsRepository.ts**.

 ### Part 3: Creating the Post Comments Repository